 Greek Chicken Sheet Pan Meal (this is easily the most popular recipe on my blog!)

 Lamb Meatballs with Tzatziki and Roasted Lemon Paprika Zucchini with Feta from Percolate Kitchen

 I love this idea to the death and even recorded a podcast about it!
 DIY Dinner Bars are fun, make “cooking” easy on you, and the bonus is it encourages kids to eat since it gives them the feeling of authority over their plates.

 Best Tips for Making a Pizza Bar from Living Locurto

 6. Sheet Pan Meals

 I’m obsessed with sheet pan meals.
-I even wrote a cookbook about my love of them!
+I’ve even written two cookbooks about my love of them!
 They’re exactly what they sound like: a full meal, cooked on one sheet pan in a hot oven.
 Here are some of our faves:

-Plant based does NOT equal boring.
+Plant-based does NOT equal boring.
 In case you’ve been stuck living in an Internet-free existence since 1991, veganism is simply eating without any animal-based byproducts.
-Beyond meat, think:” cheese, eggs, even honey.
+Beyond meat, think: no cheese, eggs, or even honey.
 And while it may seem tricky to do so, it can actually be pretty liberating.
 Here are some great examples:

 Black Bean “Meatballs” (Vegan, Gluten-Free) from Percolate Kitchen